oleksiysmola/Potential-CH3OH/README.md

 ## Symmetric Potentials
-Symmeterisation of potentials with Julia.
+Symmeterisation of potentials for polyatomic molecules with Julia.
 Very preliminary currently